ellisonbg/py4science/book/getting_started.rst

 We mentioned above that you can pass a list of (key, value) tuples into the ``dict`` constructor, and this a a very-handy way to create a dictionary, "on the fly".
-Typically we would write a one-line.
+Typically we would write a one-liner.

 .. ipython::

    In [115]: wordlend = dict([(word, len(word)) for word in sentence.split()])